Rodney1100/Get-The-Weather/README.md

 ## Installation
-No instalation needed, just open the application and start enterind cities https://rodney1100.github.io/Get-The-Weather/
+No installation is needed, open the application and start entering cities https://rodney1100.github.io/Get-The-Weather/

 ## Usage